NEW YORK (Reuters) - Scott Devitt has long stood out for being cautious in a world of Internet bulls.

 Rubin saw this as a challenge.
 “I paid more attention to what he had to say,” he said.
 “He was very thoughtful about all of his research.”

 Devitt was born in Massachusetts and is an avid Red Sox fan, according to friends.
-But he mostly grew up in Jacksonville, Florida, where he played baseball in high school and then in college at then-Division II University of North Florida.
-He shares the school record for most runs - five - scored in a game, according to UNF’s records.
+But he mostly grew up in Jacksonville, Florida, where he played baseball in high school and then in college for the then-Division II University of North Florida’s Ospreys, where he played first base.

 After earning an M.B.A. at University of Georgia’s Terry College of Business, Devitt worked as a financial analyst at Dell, according to his LinkedIn profile - which appears to have changed at least once since the Facebook IPO to add to his specialties “resistance of the institutional imperative.”

 As a teenager and later in college, Devitt helped with the family sporting goods business, The Hatman Inc, which sells vintage sports jerseys and hats, according to his LinkedIn page.

 Devitt is a fan of Warren Buffett; he even has a license plate holder that reads “In Berkshire Hathaway we trust,” according to one of the people close to him.
 His Amazon.com reading list include two items on Charles Munger, a value investor and Buffett partner whom Devitt’s friends say he greatly admires.

 “I don’t invest in what I don’t understand.
 And I don’t want to understand Facebook,” Munger told CNN in early May.